-Brad Mehldau recorded an instrumental jazz version of this in 1997.
+Brad Mehldau recorded an instrumental jazz version of this song in 1997.

 In 2002, The Doves covered this on the soundtrack to the TV series Roswell.

 Foo Fighters frontman Dave Grohl told Q magazine that he feels this is the greatest Paul McCartney song.
 He commented: "It's such a beautiful piece of music, perfect in composition and performance, and in its lyrics and in the range of his voice.
 Just learning that song made me a better guitar player and gave me a better appreciation of songwriting.
 To me it's just musical bliss."